LucianBuzzo/wariojs/README.md

 #Wario js
+A microscopic, moustache like templating library.

 Wario exposes the `wario()` function that accepts a string and an object and returns the compiled results.
 Attributes in templates should be wrapped in `{{` and `}}`.

+You can see a demo here http://lucianbuzzo.github.io/wariojs/demo/

 ```
 var obj = { color: 'blue' }